You bring your body, mind, heart and spirit to your work as a Hospital Chaplain.

 As a Hospital Chaplain you need to know how to:

-Assist patients and families with advance directives and end-of-life resources.
+Assist patients and families with advance directives and end-of-life issues.
 Provide resources for transition, bereavement and loss.

 Facilitate prayer, rituals and worship services.
 Offers workshops (e.g., spirituality, advance directives) as needed.

 Be available for on call; overnight and weekend shifts.